Livestock identification and traceability: guidance

 All cattle born on your holding must be tagged within the following deadlines:

-• beef cattle: an approved ear tag should be fitted in each ear within 20 days of birth or before it moves of the holding where it was born if that is before it is 20 days old
+• beef cattle: approved ear tags must be fitted in each ear within 20 days of birth, or before the animal moves off the holding of birth if that is before it is 20 days old

-• dairy cattle: must have at least one ear tag fitted within 36 hours of birth.
-Up to 20 days from birth are allowed in which to fit the second tag.
-Both tags must be fitted before it leaves its holding of birth if that is before it is 20 days old
+• dairy cattle: at least one approved ear tag must be fitted within 36 hours of birth.
+The second tag must be fitted within 20 days of birth.
+Both tags must be fitted before the animal leaves its holding of birth, if that is before it is 20 days old

 The only exception to these timescales is bison.
 You can tag them within nine months of birth, but they must be tagged before leaving the holding of birth or when separated from their mother, whichever is sooner.

-You must register your calf with ScotEID within 27 days of birth.
-The exception being bison which must be notified within seven days of birth.
+By law, you must register your calf with ScotEID within 27 days of birth.
+The exception is bison which must be notified within seven days of birth.

-If an untagged animal dies before these deadlines you do not need to tag it, but you must record its date of birth and date of death against the dam number in your holding register.
+If an untagged animal dies before these deadlines you do not need to tag it.
+However you must record its date of birth and date of death against the dam number in your holding register.

 Double tagging requirements

-• the primary tag which may be inserted in either ear, must be made of yellow plastic and be at least 45mm in height and 55mm wide.
+• the primary tag which may be inserted in either ear, must be made of yellow plastic and measure at least 45mm in height and 55mm width.
 The characters must be a minimum of 5mm high.
-It must bear the GB symbol of a crown, the letters UK and the unique identification number
+It must bear the GB symbol of a crown, the letters UK and the animal's unique identification number

-• the secondary tag must be in a different ear from the primary tag.
+• the secondary tag must be in the opposite ear to the primary tag.
 It can be made from a range of approved materials and types, including metal, button and other plastic types.
 It may also contain management information

 Ordering ear tags

-The Information you’ll need to register your calf
+The Information you need to register your calf

-When registering your calf the following information will need to be recorded on ScotEID:
+When registering your calf the following information needs to be recorded on ScotEID:

 • the 12 digit ear tag number